sparkflows/sparkflows-docs/docs/aws/glue-integration.rst

    :alt: aws
    :width: 60%

-Below are the steps for configuring Fire Insights for AWS Glue.
+Below are the steps for AWS Glue Network Connection to call Fire Insights APIs in Aws Glue Jobs.

 Configuration
 -------------